DESCRIPTIVE STATISTICS

 A psychologist believed that people generate more new ideas on their own than in groups, and that the belief that people are more creative in groups is false.
 To test this idea, he arranged for 30 people to participate in a study to generate ideas for boosting tourism.
 Participants were randomly allocated to one of two groups.
 Fifteen of them were asked to work individually and generate as many ideas as possible to boost tourism in their town.
 The other fifteen participants were divided into three groups, and each group was asked to "brainstorm" to generate as many ideas as possible to boost tourism in their town.
 The group "brainstorming” sessions were recorded, and the number of ideas generated by each participant was noted.
 The psychologist used a statistical test to determine whether there was a significant difference in the number of ideas generated by participants working alone versus in groups.
 A significant difference was found at the 5% level for a two-tailed test (p ≤ 0.05).”

-Exam hint: Questions regarding the interpretation of standard deviation values are often worth several marks, so linking your answer to the question rather than just pointing out how they differ is essential.
+Concerning the data in Table 3, outline and discuss the findings of this investigation.
+(10 marks)AO1 = 3-4 marks and AO2/3 = six marks: Exam hint: Questions about interpreting standard deviation values are often worth several marks, so linking your answer to the question, rather than just pointing out how they differ, is essential.
 Tell the examiner what these scores tell you about the data!

-ESSAY ADVICE
+ESSAY ADVICE A01

 AO1 = 3-4 marks: Outline the findings of the investigation